bkhl/elektrubadur.se/content/white-water-and-colourful-mist/index.md

 [taxonomies]
 categories = ["Photos"]

-[extra]
+[extra.image]
-image = "white-water-and-colourful-mist.jpeg"
+filename = "white-water-and-colourful-mist.jpeg"
-image_title = "White Water and Colourful Mist"
+title = "White Water and Colourful Mist"
 +++

 Hällingsåfallet is a waterfall in northern Jämtland, falling into a canyon, probably formed by the end of the last ice age.